 Records Technician Tasks

-Enter reports, court paper services, NCIC entries, and distributs to appropriate agencies.
+- Enter reports, court paper services, NCIC entries, and distributes to appropriate agencies.

 Explore the most common career paths for Records Technician.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 Skills in Customer Service Metrics are correlated to pay that is above average.
 Skills that pay less than market rate include Quality Assurance / Quality Control, Data Management, Data Entry and Records Management.